joelek/ts-autoguard/readme.md

 ## Configure

-Autoguard releases follow semantic versioning and release packages are published using the GitHub platform.
+Releases follow semantic versioning and release packages are published using the GitHub platform.
 Use the following command to install the latest release.

 ```
 npm install joelek/ts-autoguard#semver:^4
 ```

-NB: Autoguard currently targets TypeScript 4.
+NB: This project currently targets TypeScript 4.
 Some features may not be supported for older TypeScript versions.

 ## Syntax